Minjieli6/google_cloud_platform_app1/README.md

 ### **Google Cloud Storage**

-Alternatively, we can upload data to Google Cloud Storage, and then use Google Cloud Function to schedule data updates through Google Cloud Scheduler in Figure 2.
+Alternatively, we can upload data to Google Cloud Storage, and then use Google Cloud Function to schedule data updates through Google Cloud Scheduler in Figure 4.
 However, it would generate cost from the Cloud Storage.

 ![](https://github.com/Minjieli6/google_cloud_platform_app1/blob/main/doc/6_GCP_Cloud_Storage.png)

-Figure 2: Cloud Storage for BigQuery ML
+Figure 4: Cloud Storage for BigQuery ML

-## **IV.
-ML predictions created and served out (AutoML, BigQuery, etc.)**
+## **V. ML predictions created and served out (AutoML, BigQuery, etc.)**

 ### **NeuralProphet**